NasitSony/kv-engine-cpp/README.md

 By focusing on real failure scenarios (crashes, partial writes, corruption), this system demonstrates how correctness and durability are enforced in production backends, forming the basis for replication, consensus, and fault-tolerant distributed systems.

-## 🚀 Current Version: v0.4
+## 🚀 Current Version: v0.5

-WAL • Crash Recovery • Snapshots • Group Commit
+WAL • Crash Recovery • Snapshots • Group Commit • Raft-based Replication

 ---